cyber-prophet/bostrom-journal/BostromJournal001.md

 In a blockchain context, the state machine is deterministic.
 This means that if a node is started at a given state and replays the same sequence of transactions, it will always end up with the same final state.

-A validator (the hero in Bostrom terminology) is a server with running blockchain software (node).{>>I suggest adding Hero=validator to the vocabulary part at the beginning of the journal.<<}
+A validator (the hero in Bostrom terminology) is a server with running blockchain software (node).

 Each node contains a blockchain replica (transaction log) that allows computing the system’s current state for each block.
 Nodes agree among themselves on a current state according to the Tendermint consensus protocol.